This post may contain affiliate links to tours and hotels. These help us earn a small commission at no additional charge to you.

 YOU MIGHT LIKE: The best pubs and breweries in Leytonstone and Leyton >

-10. The Village pub Walthamstow
+10. The Village Pub Walthamstow

 Situated in the heart of historic Walthamstow Village, the Village pub is a local mainstay that has been around for years, recently reinventing itself from an old man boozer to a connoisseur of craft beer and delicious pub grub.
-It is also home to a massive beer garden out the back with a huge marquee roof making it suitable for all weathers.

 Address: 31 Orford Road, London E17 9NL

-11. Rolling Scones Cafe at God’s Own Junkyard
+12. Rolling Scones Cafe at God’s Own Junkyard

 This neon nirvana is also home to its Rolling Scones Bar and Cafe.
 Given the neon soaked setting this is likely Walthamstow’s most unique bar – you can sit amongst the lights sipping your lager (a can of Red Stripe seems the most popular choice)